MicrosoftLearning/mslearn-databricks/Instructions/LA-05-Build-data-pipeline.md

+---
+lab:
+    title: 'Create a data pipeline with Delta Live tables'
+---

-# Exercise 05 - Create a data pipeline with Delta Live tables
+# Create a data pipeline with Delta Live tables

 ## Objective
 Learn to set up data pipeline using Delta Live Tables in Azure Databricks to ingest, transform, and aggregate COVID-19 time-series data to provide insights into trends over time across different regions.